This section we will cover how to create a Video using Green Screen and some of the additional options available.

 Navigate to the Video Mode section and select Green Screen.
-Notice when selected Green Screen is selected, a Green Screen box appears.
+Notice when Green Screen is selected a Green Screen box appears.
 Click the + button to add a new Green Screen background.

-On the Edit Green Screen window, first you should enter a Name.
-Then you'll see the option to load a Background Image or Video File.
+In the Edit Green Screen window you should first enter a Name.
+Below that you'll see the option for a Background Image or Video File.
+Click Browse to the right of the field to find your file and import it.
 The supported format types include: .avi, .mp4, .wmv, .mov, .jpg, .jpeg, .png, and .bmp.
-Once you have uploaded a background, upload an Overlay Image file if you want to use one.
+Once you have imported a background, import an Overlay Image file if you want to use one.
 This should be a .png file with transparency.

 If your background is a video file, the Duration (seconds) will already be set to the duration of your background video.
 If the background is a still image, you can edit the Duration (seconds) to whatever you like.
 This setting will reflect the duration of the final output of your video.

 If you adjust the Video Speed (%), the video record duration will be longer or shorter depending on your adjustment.
 You can refer to where it says Your video record duration will be: X.X s for an accurate record duration.

 To the right of the preview you'll noticed Key Frames.
 Key Frames can be used to allow the photo holder to move to various positions, change size, and rotate during your video.
 You'll select points in the timeline where you want the image holder to end up, set a key frame, adjust the size and positioning of the image holder, and PBU will figure out the rest!